StarsandPlanets99/agentic_hackathon_procode/02-Running-Agents.md

   🔗 [AutoGen Agent Guide](https://microsoft.github.io/autogen/stable/user-guide/agentchat-user-guide/tutorial/agents.html)

  > ⚠️ Don't forget to add any new agents you define to your group chat!
+ > ⚠️ Don't forget to update your termination condition (or comment it out) if you are no longer using the UserProxyAgent for termination.

 💭 Task 4: